Momotarō Dentetsu: Sales and popularity

 The series is popular in Japan.
-Momotaro Dentetsu 7 sold over 500,000 copies in Japan.
+Momotarō Dentetsu 7 sold over 500,000 copies in Japan.
 Total shipments exceeded 12 million units by 2011.
-To commemorate the 20th anniversary of the series, Hudson collaborated with the financially troubled Chōshi Electric Railway Line, operating a train on the railway decorated with a Momotaro Dentetsu motif.
+To commemorate the 20th anniversary of the series, Hudson collaborated with the financially troubled Chōshi Electric Railway Line, operating a train on the railway decorated with a Momotarō Dentetsu motif.
 Opening on April 25, 2007, the train ran until its third anniversary.
 In June 2009, two Momotetsu-themed restaurants opened at Japanese railway stations: one at Haijima Station, and another at Kaminagaya Station.